What is illegal dumping?

 Metro works with local government agencies to assure that illegal dumps are quickly and thoroughly cleaned up and investigated.
 They provide illegal dump cleanup services on publicly owned land.
 Metro can also assist private property owners with investigation of illegal dumps on private property.

 If you witness illegal dumping in progress, contact Metro at 503-234-3000 with as much information as possible -- such as the vehicle license plate number and state, year and make; and, descriptions of the people involved.
-Contact Metro as soon as possible if you find evidence at a site (such as mail with an address) at a site or in illegally dumped solid waste (such as batteries, partially or completely filled paint cans, mattresses, or TVs), find bags of trash which may have evidence in them, or witnessed an illegal dumping incident.
+Contact Metro as soon as possible if you find evidence (such as mail with an address) at a site or in illegally dumped solid waste (such as batteries, sofas, partially or completely filled paint cans, mattresses, or TVs), find bags of trash which may have evidence in them, or witnessed an illegal dumping incident.

 City of Portland's Bureau of Development Services - Nuisance Dept.: 503-823-7306